A Gest of Robyn Hode: Social changes

-One important social change which occurred in response to the changes brought about by the climate, diseases, and militiary upheavals is the gradual change in the meaning of the term yeoman, which is used repeatedly in Gest.
+One important social change which occurred in response to the changes brought about by the climate, diseases, and military upheavals is the gradual change in the meaning of the term yeoman, which is used repeatedly in Gest.
 During the 14th and 15th centuries, between the time when the component tales were still in oral form and the time when Gest was compiled, the meaning of "yeoman" changed substantially.
 Originally, "yeoman" was a rank of noble household service as well as the chivalric rank between page and squire.
 By the late 14th century, it was also used to refer to freeborn and free tenure smallholders.
 During the 15th century, it began to refer to the growing social category (referred to as a "middling sort"), consisting of the now land-wealthy commoner landowners and the land-poor younger sons of nobility.
 (Primogeniture dictated that only the eldest son could inherit the family estates.)
 This self-identification was re-inforced by the 1413 Statute of Additions under Henry V, in which those paying the polltax had to specify their status and occupation.
 Eventually, "yeoman" expanded to include husbandmen who practiced a trade or craft to supplement their farming income.
 These shifts in meaning are evident in Gest when the component tales are considered separately from the narrative arc (see here).